MicrosoftDocs/Viva/Viva/connections/set-up-admin-center.md

 1. Keep the new SharePoint home site in **Draft mode** until content has been copied into the site.
 2. Navigate to the SharePoint home site.
 Next go to **Settings**.
 3. Copy dashboard content from Teams to SharePoint.
-To set up the dashboard from the SharePoint home site, go to **Set up Viva Connections > Create dashboard**.
+To set up the dashboard from the SharePoint home site, go to **Manage Viva Connections > Create dashboard**.
 Preview and then **Publish** the dashboard when it’s ready to be shared with others.

    :::image type="content" source="../media/connections/set-up-admin-center/sharepoint-settings.png" alt-text="Screenshot showing the setting options in SharePoint." lightbox="../media/connections/set-up-admin-center/sharepoint-settings-big.png":::